ascooper57/lambda-template-python/README.md

 # Our Core Principals

-* End-to-end Application design should come from a *single* source of truth that describes the interaction of how the user facing frontend and data providing backend enforcing what each expects to receive/send via a Swagger data model
+* End-to-end Application design should come from a *single* source of truth that describes the interaction of how the user facing frontend and data providing backend enforcing what each expects to receive/send via a OpenAPI (Swagger) data model
 * We suggest that user-facing frontend *should* be built against a backend system of distributed, stateless, atomic functions that are infinitely scalable, easy to maintain and reuse
 * 70% of an application's backend is typically built on common, routine functionality.
 The remaining 30% is the "secret sauce" - business logic that makes the application valuable and specific to the organization building it
 * Developers shouldn’t expend time on routine coding - Managers should leverage developers to focus on the features / functionality (creative, fun, special) aspects of application coding, not the framework - the common, error prone, routine parts of the application.
 For these common, routine parts, they welcome an automation solution.